anandku06/pokedex/README.md

-Here’s a clean and professional **README** structure for your **React Pokedex App**, ideal for showcasing your work on GitHub or in a portfolio:

----

 # 🧩 React Pokedex

 A simple and intuitive **React-based Pokedex** application that lets users view stats of selected Pokémon along with detailed information about their moves.